canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps.md

 $SNAP/usr/bin/glmark2-wayland
 ```

-and point the “command:” in the snapcraft.yaml file to it (don’t forget to install it in the snap!!)
+...and point the “command:” in the snapcraft.yaml file to it (don’t forget to install it in the snap!!)

 Another option (which we will use here) is to adjust the `command:` file like this:
 ```yaml